 So in what way does this research help us with small, safe experiments?
 This ‘process’ related research identifies some specific qualities and actions as ‘helpful’.
 It is clear that clients rarely attribute their important changes to any one intervention.

 Too often the ‘qualities’ in the therapist, and the relationship that they build with their client, are highlighted.
 I would add that pre-preparation by the ‘client’, before entering into therapy, can make a difference.
-This where this page on my website may be of help to you; to double check on your readiness to use therapy.
+This page on my website may be of help to you; to double check on your readiness to use therapy.

 This is in line with the theories about models of change.
 Changes do not happen for the asking; most often they have to be worked on.